Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 Visual breakdown: infographic

-Start by treating legal, internationalization, and future-proofing as integrated design constraints rather than afterthoughts.
+Consider legal, internationalization, and future-proofing as integrated design elements from the very beginning, not just afterthoughts.
 That means building workflows that enforce jurisdictional checks, localization pipelines, and modular content architecture from day one.
 Expect initial setup to take 2–6 weeks depending on content volume; ongoing maintenance becomes a small percentage of monthly operations once automated checks and human QA are in place.

 • Expected outcome: Reduced takedown risk and cleaner audit trails.